 What is Airplane Mode on iPhone

-Airplane Mode has been designed to prevent iPhone from disturbing or interfering with the signalling and communication systems of an Aircraft.
+Airplane Mode has been designed to prevent iPhone from disturbing or interfering with the signaling and communication systems of an Aircraft.

 When placed in Airplane Mode, Cellular, WiFi and Bluetooth Networks will be completely disabled on your iPhone.